-Created by George Lane, the stochastic oscillator uses inputs in its calculations that are slightly different from other oscillator indicators to give traders an indication as to whether the market will continue moving in the same trend or if it will reverse direction.
+Created by George Lane, the stochastic oscillator uses inputs in its calculations that are slightly different from other oscillator indicators to give traders an indication of whether the market will continue moving in the same trend or reverse direction.

 Two lines represent it on a chart:

 - The %K line is the current closing price of an asset relative to the period’s high low range.
 The standard value for %K is 3.

 - The %D line is the signal line.
 It’s a simple moving average (SMA) of the %K line.
 Its default setting is also 3, which means it’s a 3-period SMA of the %K value.